paveluxd/b-brg/notes.md

 - Reduced life gain from the first aid kit (from 6 to 3).
 - Varioius UI updates.
 - Removed flat power bonus from items.
+- Added basic image preloading for backgrounds, now when the game is started, backgrounds should not flicker.
+- Inventrou slots reduced from 80 tp 40.
+- Added three classes.
+Guardian, Crusader and Wanderer, each with their unique starting items, stats and position on the tree.
+- Bow action charges reuced from 60 to 40.
+- Item action now roll random values.

 **To-do ideas**
 - Bosses at the end of the stage.